 Creation is a UK-based subsidiary of BNP Paribas, a leader in global banking and financial services registered in France.
 As a global responsible investment bank, BNP Paribas is committed to driving out acts of modern day slavery and human trafficking within its direct business and supply chain, and expects the same from suppliers and partners.
 This commitment is in part based on the International Labour Organisation’s fundamental principles of rights to work which we uphold, including:

 Creation is a member company of the BNP Paribas group and acknowledges responsibility to comply with the UK Modern Slavery Act 2015.
-This statement outlines the policies and procedures Creation has in place to mitigate and manage the potential risk of modern slavery and human trafficking in its direct operations and supply chains.
+The statement outlines the policies and procedures Creation has in place to mitigate and manage the potential risk of modern slavery and human trafficking in its direct operations and supply chains.

 Creation has reviewed its policies to ensure that modern slavery and human trafficking receives increased focus.
 We have developed a specific Modern Slavery policy which describes how Creation tackles any risks and deals with any issues related to modern slavery and human trafficking across its business and supply chains.
 It states that Creation has a zero-tolerance approach to modern slavery and human trafficking.
 It further states that we are committed to act ethically and with integrity in dealing with our partners, suppliers and customers, and to implement systems and controls that effectively ensure modern slavery and human trafficking is not taking place anywhere in our business or that of our supply chain.

 Other Group and Creation policies are in place which also contribute to tackling modern slavery and human trafficking as part of our business operations.
 These include: